godaddy/gasket/packages/gasket-engine/README.md

 # @gasket/engine

-Plugin engine for gasket.
+Plugin engine for Gasket.
 This is used internally by `@gasket/cli`.

 * [What is a Plugin?](#what-is-a-plugin)
 * [What is a Preset?](#what-is-a-preset)